 Vented and Unvented Combustion Small Space Heaters

 Small space heaters are classified as vented and unvented or "vent-free."
 Unvented combustion small space heaters are not recommended for use inside your home because of the risk of carbon monoxide poisoning.
 They may also bring unwanted nitrogen oxide into the home; nitrogen oxide can cause asthma and other respiratory problems.
 These heaters can also introduce water vapor into the home, which can result in mold and other structural damage.
-Most states have banned unvented kerosene heaters for use in the home and at least five have banned the use of unvented natural gas heaters.
+Most states have banned unvented kerosene heaters for use in the home.
+California, and some other cities and counties, have banned the use of unvented natural gas heaters in the home.

 Vented, small space portable heaters are designed to be located next to an outside wall, so that the flue gas vent can be installed through a ceiling or directly through the wall to the outside.
 Look for sealed combustion or "100% outdoor air" units, which have a duct to bring outside into the combustion chamber.
 Sealed combustion heaters are much safer to operate than other types of space heaters, and operate more efficiently because they do not draw in the heated air from the room and exhaust it to the outdoors.
 They are also less likely to backdraft and adversely affect indoor air quality.